simsam8/inf265_project3/report.md

 The first linear layer takes an input of size `embedding_dim*max_len`.
 The last layer has an output size of 12, corresponding to the number of possible conjugations.
 All sizes of the layers in between are adjustable.
-Relu is used as activation function, and the output layer is not passed through any function.
+Relu is used as activation function, and the output layer is not passed through any activation function.

 The `AttentionMLP` contains a positional encoding layer, a multi-head attention layer, and a fully connected layer.